Mauitron/The_Constellation_Cursor/README.md

 **Note:** By default, config changes are detected automatically when you save the file - just move the cursor and the new settings apply.
 No restart needed.

-If you've disabled `config_polling`, manually trigger a refresh:
+If you've disabled `config_polling`, or the automatic config reload does not work, manually trigger a refresh with:
 ```bash
 touch /tmp/constellation_cursor_refresh
 ```